dancespiele/yew_styles/README.md

 `cargo test --target wasm32-unknown-unknown --manifest-path=crate/yew_styles/Cargo.toml`

 ## Development phase
-Yew style is in early phase, currently doesn't have enough components to cover all the requirements that could need a website/web application.
+Yew Styles cover all the common cases used in a web application however there are still a lot of work to do and components to implement
 All contributions are appreciated.

 ## How contribute